-There are many ways to build a product, there are many opinions floating around.
-Some say go after the market, while others say create your own market.
+There are many ways to build a product.
+Many opinions are floating around.
+Some say go after the market, while others say create your market.
 Some believe that design thinking helps, while others push you to follow the graph.

 What is the right way to build a product?

-I tried to explore a little bit, instead of looking around and asking people, I asked myself what will make a good product?
+I tried to explore a little bit, and instead of looking around and asking people, I asked myself what makes a good product?

 Building a product is like painting, you need to be very near to your subject.
-If you are familiar with “Working in layers” concept, building product is almost exactly the same.
+If you are familiar with the "Working in layers" concept, building a product is almost the same.

-This is a golden rule for the painting, If you are not feeling it, don’t do it.
+A golden rule for the painting, if you are not feeling it, don't do it.
 As simple as that.

-There is a reason why people in college and school start world class products then people working in the same domain for years.
-Think hard and long about the problem, make sure that it is the problem that you want to solve.
+There is a reason why young students start world-class products when people working in the same domain for years struggle to make a dent.
+Think hard and long about the problem.
+Make sure that it is a problem that you want to solve.

 Start with a reference and an empty canvas.
-The reason why an empty canvas works so well in painting is because you can imagine any picture in it.
+The reason why a blank canvas works so well in painting is that you can imagine any picture in it.

 Same with the product, start with no dependencies, no legacy.
-It gives you the freedom for creating anything.
-Think everything in skeleton.
+It gives you the freedom to create anything.
+Think everything in the skeleton.

 Layer it out

 You need to break the idea into layers.
-The first layer is pale color, a blueprint of sorts, you sketch the edges and boundaries.
-This layer is very thin and it can be done quickly.
-You don’t see this layer in the final creation, but without that a perfect painting cannot exists.
+The first layer is a pale colour, a blueprint of sorts, and you sketch the edges and boundaries.
+This layer is fragile but quick to create.
+You don't see this layer in the final creation, but without that, a perfect painting cannot exist.

 Blending and cooling

-You start adding more shapes and starts refining so that it is blended in the canvas.
-Blending is very important aspect of painting, you should give the canvas some time, pause, to blend the layers.
-Initially it will not look good, but as you do the fine-tuning the softness will come out.
+You start adding more shapes and starts refining so that it blends in the canvas.
+Blending is an essential part of the painting.
+It would help if you gave the canvas some time to mix the layers.
+Initially, it will not look good, but as you reach the end, the softness will come out.

 In the product development also there should be a cooling period, do the cleanup step back and look at what you already have.

 The final part of it of painting is detailing, paying attention to every single pixel.
 The tricky part is that one will never know how much is enough.